 Ireland’s Association for Adventure Tourism (IAAT) is the independent representative association for the adventure tourism sector on the island of Ireland.
 This sector is one of the fastest growing and most exciting within Irish tourism and the IAAT aims to work with adventure tourism operators to develop the sector in a sustainable and responsible manner.

-Today the association boasts over 300 members across the entire island of Ireland, with the members offering a rich array of adventure activities.
+Today the association boasts over 250 members across the entire island of Ireland, with the members offering a rich array of adventure activities, in a sector that employs over 8,000 people.

 The IAAT vision is for Ireland to be recognised as a world leader in adventure tourism.